-Wife to James Whelan by Teresa Deevy and directed by Jim Nolan runs in Garter Lane Theatre, in association with WIT, 11-19 November 2016
+Wife to James Whelan by Teresa Deevy and directed by Jim Nolan runs in Garter Lane Theatre, in association with SETU, 11-19 November 2016

 The poster was designed by Design student Nathan Burke, and two third year Theatre Studies students are involved: Natasha Everitt and Anita O'Keeffe.
 As well as these students, the set was designed by studen Ian Tan while the sound design was taken care of by Niamh Hourigan.
 Also John Maloney (WIT Library) is performing.